mingkennn/SRE_Cloud_Computing_AWS/README.md

 `docker ps -a`: To check every container running including hidden files

 `docker pull`: Pull the image from Online Hub

-`docker run` : To Run the image live directly from dockerhub

 `docker exec -it [container id] bash`: To Access the Specified Container ID